SI DAL01110.515 Ownership in Fee Simple or Less Than Fee Simple

 nothing.

-NOTE: If there is no surviving spouse and the deceased died without a will, the descendants of the deceased inherit all of the deceased's property.
-If there are no descendants and there is no surviving spouse, the deceased property passes to his or her parents, and if none, to the grandparents.
+If there is no surviving spouse and the deceased died without a will, the descendants of the deceased inherit all of the deceased's property.
+If there are no descendants and there is no surviving spouse, the deceased property passes to their parents, and if none, to the grandparents.

 4. Oklahoma

 Oklahoma is not a community property State.
 Property may be owned singly by either member of the couple, or jointly by both members if both sign the deed.
-However, Oklahoma law distinguishes between property which was acquired by “joint industry” (i.e., essentially, property that was acquired during the marriage, similar to community property) of the husband and wife during the marriage, and that which was not.
+However, Oklahoma law distinguishes between property which was acquired by “joint industry” (i.e., essentially, property that was acquired during the marriage, similar to community property) of the married couple during the marriage, and that which was not.

 Oklahoma law prohibits an individual from bequeathing certain property away from the surviving spouse.
 An individual who dies after July 1, 1985 may not bequeath away from the surviving spouse more than one-half of the value of property which the couple acquired by their joint industry during marriage.